RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/si/si-7.7.md

 ## Control Statement

+The organization incorporates the detection of unauthorized {{ insert: param, si-7.7_prm_1 }} into the organizational incident response capability.

+## Control Objective

+Determine if the organization:

+- \[SI-7(7)[1]\] defines unauthorized security-relevant changes to the information system; and

-Incorporate the detection of the following unauthorized changes into the organizational incident response capability: {{ insert: param, si-07.07_odp }}.
+- \[SI-7(7)[2]\] incorporates the detection of unauthorized organization-defined security-relevant changes to the information system into the organizational incident response capability.

 ## Control guidance

-Integrating detection and response helps to ensure that detected events are tracked, monitored, corrected, and available for historical purposes.
-Maintaining historical records is important for being able to identify and discern adversary actions over an extended time period and for possible legal actions.
-Security-relevant changes include unauthorized changes to established configuration settings or the unauthorized elevation of system privileges.
+This control enhancement helps to ensure that detected events are tracked, monitored, corrected, and available for historical purposes.
+Maintaining historical records is important both for being able to identify and discern adversary actions over an extended period of time and for possible legal actions.
+Security-relevant changes include, for example, unauthorized changes to established configuration settings or unauthorized elevation of information system privileges.

-## Control assessment-objective

-the detection of {{ insert: param, si-07.07_odp }} are incorporated into the organizational incident response capability.